YijingGong/green-agent/README.md

 ## Publishing

-The repository includes a GitHub Actions workflow that automatically builds, tests, and publishes a Docker image of your agent to GitHub Container Registry:
+The repository includes a GitHub Actions workflow that automatically builds, tests, and publishes a Docker image of your agent to GitHub Container Registry.

+If your agent needs API keys or other secrets, add them in Settings → Secrets and variables → Actions → Repository secrets.
+They'll be available as environment variables during CI tests.

 - **Push to `main`** → publishes `latest` tag:
 ```